bolderflight/invensense-imu/README.md

 * **i2c**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
 I2C is used to communicate with the MPU-9250 sensor.
 * **spi**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
 SPI is used to communicate with the MPU-9250 sensor.
 * **wom_i2c**: demonstrates setting up and using the Wake On Motion (WOM) interrupt.
 I2C is used to communicate with the sensor.
 * **drdy_spi**: demonstrates using the data ready interrupt to collect data.
 SPI is used to communicate with the sensor.
+* **fifo_spi**: demonstrates using the FIFO buffer.
+SPI is used to communicate with the sensor.

 # Wiring and Pullups